REACH AN AGREEMENT

 TALK TO OTHER PARENTS

 One way of dealing with this is to talk to the parents of some of your teenager’s friends about establishing a shared set of rules.
-This also makes it easier for your teenagers, because they can all come home together.
-But you don’t have to do what everyone else does – the most important thing is you stick to your principles and show that you care.
+This also makes it easier for your teenagers if they can all come home together at a set time, for example.
+But you don’t have to do what everyone else does – the most important thing is to stick to your principles and show that you care.

 It’s important to be consistent, if you’re going to ensure that your teenager respects times.
 If one parent says be home at 11pm and the other says 1.30 am, it sends mixed signals and means a lack of clarity for the teenager.

 Try to present a united front, even if you have different views on the subject or don’t live together – focus on your shared concern for your child.